couchbaselabs/try-cb-python/README.md

 git clone https://github.com/couchbaselabs/try-cb-python.git
 ```

-We recommend running the application with Docker, which starts up all components for you, but you can also run it in a Mix-and-Match style, which we'll describe below.
+Couchbase recommends running the application with Docker, which starts all components for you.
+You can also run it in a Mix-and-Match style, described below.

-## Running the application with Docker
+## Running the Application with Docker

-You will need [Docker](https://docs.docker.com/get-docker/) installed on your machine in order to run this application as we have defined a [_Dockerfile_](Dockerfile) and a [_docker-compose.yml_](docker-compose.yml) to run the three components required:
+You need [Docker](https://docs.docker.com/get-docker/) installed on your machine to run this application.
+A [_Dockerfile_](Dockerfile) and a [_docker-compose.yml_](docker-compose.yml) run the three components:

 * `db`: the Couchbase Server 7.x
 * `backend`: the Python REST API from this repository
 * `frontend`: [Vue app](https://github.com/couchbaselabs/try-cb-frontend-v2.git)

-To launch all three components locally, you can simply run this command from a terminal:
+To launch all three components locally, you can run this command from a terminal:

 ```
 docker-compose --profile local up
 ```
 > **_NOTE:_** You may need more than the default RAM to run the images.
-We have tested the travel-sample apps with 4.5 GB RAM configured in Docker's Preferences... -> Resources -> Memory.
+Couchbase have tested the travel-sample apps with 4.5 GB RAM configured in Docker's Preferences -> Resources -> Memory.
-When you run the application for the first time, it will pull/build the relevant docker images, so it might take a bit of time.
+When you run the application for the first time, it pulls/builds the relevant docker images, so may take some time to complete.

-This will start the Python backend, Couchbase Server 7.0.0 and the Vue frontend app.
+This starts the Python backend, Couchbase Server 7.0.0 and the Vue frontend app.

-You can access the backend API on `http://localhost:8080/`, the UI on `http://localhost:8081/` and Couchbase Server at `http://localhost:8091/`.
+You can find the backend API on `http://localhost:8080/`, the UI on `http://localhost:8081/` and Couchbase Server at `http://localhost:8091/`.

 ```
 ❯ docker-compose --profile local up